 - Agreement on audit engagement terms

 Further in-depth analysis of NZ AS1 is included elsewhere on our support website.
 This further breaks down the key concepts of the standard.

 The relationship between PBE FRS 48 and NZ AS-1

 The XRB released PBE FRS 48 “Service Performance Reporting” in November 2017.
 This standard for Tier 1 and 2 PBEs is effective for reporting periods beginning on or after 1 Jan 2021 (early adoption permitted).
-There is, however, a proposal that in the wake of COVID-19 mandatory adoption is delayed from 1 January 2021 to 1 January 2022.
+In the wake of COVID-19 mandatory adoption has been delayed from 1 January 2021 to 1 January 2022.

 For now, most Audit Assistant users applying the new standard will be doing so in the context of a Tier 3 PBE SSP.
 So while they will not need to follow the requirements of PBE FRS 48, we recommend that they familiarise themselves with the principles within this standard.
 It will help them to understand concepts like qualitative characteristics and pervasive constraints.
 It will also help to identify what constitutes service performance information, what information can be verified, which information faithfully represents the entity, what makes information understandable to users, and whether the information is comparable to either the prior year or comparable entities.